You do not necessarily need to own a pet to be infested by fleas. Fleas can multiply even in an environment without pets.

 Our chemical flea control service

 Once the home is ready for spraying, they will carry out the treatment systematically using our strongest pesticide mix.
-They can also use a cold fogger (ULV) device to itemise the pesticide solution so it can reach into every crack.
+They can also use a cold fogger (ULV) device to deliver the pesticide solution so it can reach into every crack.

-Our flea heat treatment service
+Our flea Heat Treatment service

 Flea control at home

-Adult fleas are mostly found directly on the pets but they only represent a small proportion.
+Adult fleas are mostly found directly on pets but they only represent a small proportion.
 The bulk of the flea infestation is actually spread all over the home in the form of eggs, larvae and pupae.
 Therefore all affected areas need to be treated thoroughly.